ShaneD42/MSU-HW-10/README.md

 # README generator
-This application was developed by: Akessler314
+This application was developed by: Sdaykin42

 This is an application that will generate a README file using promts in the terminal, using inquirer.
-Video of Working Application: https://www.youtube.com/watch?v=JY0aUlRhfso&feature=youtu.be

 ## Installation
 This application runs locally to, the only way to download would be to clone or downlaod this repository at the moment.